How to Start a Successful Drop Shipping Business Using Shopify Online Store

 Step #3: Signup and choose a Shopify plan

-Now that we have a niche and product in mind it’s time to set up our online store.
+Now that we have a niche and product in mind it’s time to set up our eCommerce store.

 To begin, click here to create your Shopify account.
 Siging up is free, just input your email address, password, and the name of your shop.’

 Upon successfully signing up, Shopify will ask you questions of questions to aid in the setting up of your store